 Chemical Valley from the air.
 Photo by Michael Toledano.

-Canada’s Chemical Valley is a 25km-squared area in Sarnia, Ontario where 40% of our petrochemical industry is centralized.
-You may already be familiar with this industrial cluster of big money and pollution if you caught our documentary about the area that we aired earlier this year—it investigates the complex environmental and political situation in the region.
+Canada’s Chemical Valley is an area of 15.5 square miles in Sarnia, Ontario where 40 percent of the world's petrochemical industry is located.
+You may already be familiar with this industrial cluster of big money and pollution if you caught our documentary, which investigates the complex environmental and political situation in the region.

-When we were making that film, many of the supporters from industry (and naysayers who insist it’s not environmentally problematic for that many plants and refineries to be operating in such a small space) relied on a defense that essentially said there was no hard evidence to connect any health defects found in the workers of Chemical Valley, the residents of nearby First Nations reserve Aamjiwnaang, or those in South Sarnia with the pollutants that the Valley spews out.
-That defense is certainly worth arguing for those who are invested in the Valley, because there has been no government health study to investigate the claims that, for example, Aamjiwnaang has excessive cancer and miscarriage rates.
-The most infamous study done in Aamjiwnaang found that for every one boy being born, there were two girls—but even that data is a decade old.
+When we were shooting our documentary earlier this year, we heard the claim from industry insiders that there was no hard evidence to connect the pollutants the Valley spews out with the health defects found in the workers of Chemical Valley, the residents of nearby First Nations reserve Aamjiwnaang, or the people of South Sarnia.
+At that point, there had been no studies to investigate the claims that, for example, Aamjiwnaang has excessive cancer and miscarriage rates.
+The most infamous study done in Aamjiwnaang found that for every boy born, there were two girls—but even that data is a decade old.

-The most alarming discovery certainly appears to be that PCBs, which were banned from being used in Canada decades ago, are showing up in the bloodstreams of Aamjiwnaang residents in 2013.
+The most alarming discovery appears to be the presence of PCBs in the bloodstreams of Aamjiwnaang residents.
 To clear up the ramifications of this, we spoke to Jim Brophy, an activist and scientist who has been studying the health risks in the Sarnia area for a large part of his career.
 He called the University’s findings “very disturbing.”

 “We don’t know exactly what the health implications are when you find PCBs in a person’s blood or urine when it’s sampled like this.
 We don’t know, they can’t tell you ‘well this number means you’ll get cancer’ or ‘this number means you’ll have neurological problems or you’ll have attention deficit.’
 What we do know is that these chemicals are very powerful agents.
 PCBs mimic hormones that are either estrogenic or anti-estrogenic.
 And hormones, specifically in young children and in pregnant women, can have huge implications for a person’s lifetime health history.
 They set you up and make you susceptible for a whole host of problems.
 So if you find that chemical in your system, the first thing it means is that you have been exposed.
 The second thing is that these exposures carry risks to them.”